 - A minimum 3.0 GPA upon completion of all 12 hours of the criminal justice TAMUC Graduate Certificate Program

-Texas A&M University-Commerce is regionally accredited from the Southern Association of Colleges and Schools.
+Texas A&M University – Commerce is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Online Master’s in Criminology Careers